keegduerr-cpu/Capital-One-Complaints-Experience-Notification-Strategy-ML-Prioritization-Overview/README.md

 # Capital One — Complaints Experience: Notification Strategy & ML Prioritization

-> [!TIP]
-> This README preserves every word of your original write-up.
-Only formatting, a Table of Contents, and an optional diagram have been added for GitHub readability.

 ## Table of Contents
 - [Overview](#overview)
 - [My Role as Product Manager](#my-role-as-product-manager)